dubai fountain show times

 metro to dubai mall and dubai fountain

-The Dubai Metro is a convenient way to get to Dubai Mall as you’ll avoid all the traffic and try to find a parking space on the many floors of Dubai Mall car park.
-You also don’t have to worry about losing your car in the giant car park!
+The Dubai Metro is a convenient way to get to Dubai Mall as you’ll avoid all the traffic and trying to find a parking space on the many floors of Dubai Mall car park.

-The only downside of the metro is that it is quite a long walk from the station to the Mall.
-It is an air-conditioned walk way with travelators but it still takes around 10 to 15 minutes to walk.
-You’ll then need to take the escalators down to the lower ground level and follow the signs to Dubai Fountain.
+The only downside of the metro is that it is a long walk from the station to the Mall.
+The walkway is air-conditioned with travelators, but it still takes around 10 to 15 minutes to walk to the entrance.

 Bus